About

 3. approve the budget, approval of which shall constitute authorization to spend within its limits unless otherwise provided by the Board;

-4. establish the location of the principal corporate office, a registered office in the state of Michigan, USA and such additional offices as it may deem useful or necessary;
+4. establish the location of the principal corporate office, a registered entity in the state of Michigan, USA and such additional offices as it may deem useful or necessary;

 Section 2.